 Don’t get tricked.
 People around the country have been receiving emails and phone calls from scammers.
 SMECO wants to help you keep your hard-earned money and prevent scams.
-Review the helpful tips in the tabs below or download the PDF version.
+Review the helpful tips in the tabs below, or download the PDF version or read the recent insert that SMECO customers received in their bills.

 Know SMECO’s procedures: